Canadian Army: Support Division

+Based in Kingston, Ontario, the Canadian Army Support Division provides the infrastructure, services, and technical support for Army operations.
+The division provides unified command of bases, garrisons, and detachments, and standardizes command and control across support units.

+The division operates four geographically-based Canadian Support Groups: Atlantic, Central, East and West.
+Support units responsibilities include technical services, equipment maintenance, sustainment, training and education, as well as infrastructure development intended to support future Army growth and modernization.

 Personnel

 As of 2024, the Canadian Army included 22,500 full-time soldiers in the Regular Force.
 In the same year the Reserve Force had 21,500 part-time soldiers, including 5,300 Canadian Rangers.
 In addition to commissioned and non-commissioned members, the Army employs 3,500 civilian personnel to support its operations.

 Rank and insignia

 Military ranks in the Canadian Army denote an individual's position within the Army's hierarchy.
 Advancement through the ranks corresponds to increased responsibility and authority.
 The rank structure is used to facilitate the transmission of orders during operations, ensure clarity of command, and maintain discipline and order.